How to Make Spinach Powder

 Disclosure: This post may contain affiliate links.
 Read more about our ad policy here.

-It’s late spring, and all of my spinach plants are going to start bolting soon.
+It’s late spring here in zone 5b, and all of my spinach plants are going to start bolting soon.
 I want to preserve the last of the leaves before they turn too bitter.
-One of my favorite ways to preserve vegetables like beets, spinach, and carrots is to turn them into powder.

-These powders save your veggies from spoiling and add a nutrient boost to your recipes.
 Let’s turn our fresh spinach leaves into a shelf-stable powder that you can use in smoothies, baked goods, or soups.

-Spinach growing in a garden bed.
+Spinach plants growing in a garden bed.

 Overview of Spinach Powder Recipe